 - Trigger uncomfortable results after alcohol is consumed.

-- Cognitive-behavioral therapy will focus on identifying the impact of your thoughts, feelings and behaviors on one's addiction, while teaching skills to maintain abstinence from the drug use.
+- Cognitive behavioral therapy will focus on identifying the impact of thoughts, feelings and behaviors on one’s addiction while teaching skills to maintain abstinence from drug use.

-- Family therapy will assess the role of family interactions towards drug abuse, and can promote a healthy environment for those in recovery to return to, post-treatment.
+- Family therapy will assess the role of family interactions in contributing towards drug abuse and can promote a healthy environment for those in recovery to return to post-treatment.

 - Motivational interviewing encourages the addict to engage fully in their recovery.

-- 12-Step Programs.
-Outside of professional treatment, people in recovery can benefit from peer-assisted addiction programs like AA and NA.
-These programs have helped millions of people achieve and maintain sobriety, and can be part of a larger recovery program.
+- 12-Step programs.
+Outside of professional treatment, people in recovery can benefit from peer-assisted addiction programs like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
+These programs have helped millions of people achieve and maintain sobriety and can be part of a larger recovery program.

-- Aftercare/Relapse Prevention.
+- Aftercare/Relapse prevention.
 Recovery is an ongoing process.
-With abstinence the goal, relapse prevention will be a focus late in addiction treatment and a constant in mental health treatment.
-Relapse prevention plans will include helpful support to contact and alternatives to use.
+With abstinence being the goal, relapse prevention will be a focus later on in addiction treatment and a constant in mental health treatment.
+Relapse prevention plans will include helpful support to contact and provide alternatives to using.

-With appropriate treatment, ending use of DXM and dependence to alcohol can be safe and effective.
-Call 1-888-744-0069Who Answers? to talk to someone about how to leave addiction behind and begin a healthy, happy life.
+With appropriate treatment, ending use of DXM and dependence on alcohol can be done safely and effectively.
+Call for free at to talk to someone about how to leave addiction behind and begin a healthy, happy life.